Sakeswap/sakeperp-arbitrageur/README_CN.md

             "ASSET_CAP": 1000,   // You may adjust it based on your own risk.
             "SAKEPERP_LEVERAGE": 5,    // You may adjust it based on your own risk.
             "SAKEPERP_MIN_TRADE_NOTIONAL": 10,
+            "SAKEPERP_LONG_ENTRY_UPPER_TRIGGER": -0.005, // open the long position at Perp exchange when the spread is =< -0.5%
+            "SAKEPERP_LONG_ENTRY_LOWER_TRIGGER": -0.02,  // open the long position at Perp exchange when the spread is >= -2%
+            "SAKEPERP_LONG_CLOSE_TRIGGER": 0.002,        // close long position when spread is >= 0.2%
+            "SAKEPERP_LONG_OPEN_PRICE_SPREAD": 0.05,     // close long position when amm price and open price spread is > 5%
-            "SAKEPERP_SHORT_ENTRY_TRIGGER": 0.005,  // open the short position at Perp exchange when the spread is >= 0.5 %
+            "SAKEPERP_SHORT_ENTRY_UPPER_TRIGGER": 0.02,  // open the short position at Perp exchange when the spread is <= 2 %
-            "SAKEPERP_LONG_ENTRY_TRIGGER": -0.005,  // open the long position at Perp exchange when the spread is =< -0.5%
+            "SAKEPERP_SHORT_ENTRY_LOWER_TRIGGER": 0.005, // open the short position at Perp exchange when the spread is >= 0.5 %
-            "ADJUST_MARGIN_RATIO_THRESHOLD": 0.1,
+            "SAKEPERP_SHORT_CLOSE_TRIGGER": -0.002,   // close short position when spread is <= -0.2%
+            "SAKEPERP_SHORT_OPEN_PRICE_SPREAD": -0.05,// close short position when amm price and open price spread is < -5% "ADJUST_MARGIN_RATIO_THRESHOLD": 0.1,
-            "MAX_SLIPPAGE_RATIO": 0.001,  // set the max slippage ratio limit to avoid large slippage "CEX_MARKET_ID": "BTC-USDT",  // perpetual pair name in Binance/FTX.
+            "MAX_SLIPPAGE_RATIO": 0.001,  // set the max slippage ratio limit to avoid large slippage "CEX_MARKET_ID": "BTC-USDT",  // perpetual pair name in Binance/FTX "CEX_MIN_TRADE_SIZE": 0.001
-            "CEX_MIN_TRADE_SIZE": 0.001
         },
         .....